-- Once we dig further into the data paying ► property taxes singly accounted for the observed spike in 2021, shown in green on the lower chart.
-This may have been reflective of a change in rates, thus resulting in a higher number of inquiries. - The spike in PLSP tickets is almost entirely related to dog licenses.
-We understand that the City changed its fees in 2021 and residents rushed to get their applications in prior to the end of the year.
+- Once we dig further into the data paying property taxes singly accounted for the observed spike in 2021, shown in green on the lower chart.
+More analysis is required to determine why this spiked. - The spike in PLSP tickets is almost entirely related to dog licenses.
+The City offers customers an early bird rate for completing their dog license renewal in the November/December timeframe.
+Due to this. residents may have rushed to get their applications in prior to the end of the year